-St. Mary Parish to continue dusk-to-dawn curfew into Friday night, Saturday morning
+St. Mary Parish curfew lifted, parish president says

 Latest Weather Blog

-St. Mary Parish to continue dusk-to-dawn curfew into Friday night, Saturday morning
+St. Mary Parish curfew lifted, parish president says

-MORGAN CITY — St. Mary Parish's government announced that the city will still be under a dusk-to-dawn curfew on Friday after Hurricane Francine passed through the region.
+MORGAN CITY — St. Mary Parish's government announced that the parish is no longer under curfew after Hurricane Francine.

-Morgan City officials announced the curfew continuing through Saturday morning on the Morgan City Police Department's Facebook page.
-The curfew's continuation is "due to some parts of Morgan City still not having power restored."
+Morgan City officials announced the curfew continuing through Saturday morning on the Morgan City Police Department's Facebook page around 3 p.m.
+Officials say the city is still under curfew despite the parish lifting their curfew.

 "City crews and contractors have been at it all day repairing and restoring power to residents in Morgan City.
 This is expected to continue until all power is restored," Morgan City Police said.